Alabama 65+ Fishing License Exemption: Rules for Residents

 Proof to carry

 The simplest proof is an Alabama driver’s license or Alabama non-driver ID.
 It shows your birth date and that you live in Alabama.
-If you don’t have an Alabama-issued ID, Alabama publishes a list of other documents that may be used to prove residency through the state’s process (for example, certain tax, property, insurance, or utility records).
+If you don’t have an Alabama-issued ID, the state lists other documents you can use to prove residency, such as certain tax, property, insurance, or utility records.
 See Alabama’s official residency requirements for details.

 Proof commonly used for the 65+ exemption